shiva-g/ibd-gwas/writeup/log.md

 * Monomorphic sites: 196 on chr22.
 I thought I removed these.
 I bet these are monomorphic for just eur.
 * new impute run done
 * mtg
-    * ~~check -het.~~ Do flipped gender samples have bad het scores?
+    * ~~check het.~~ Do flipped gender samples have bad het scores?
 AFR should have more het than EUR
     * ~~MAF calcs before indep, on QC snps~~
     * ~~snp count before imputing~~, and # of imputed snps
     * new mafs after imputation